JoeyZhu/ORB_SLAM2/README.md

 ## ROS (optional)
 We provide some examples to process the live input of a monocular, stereo or RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.

+## Boost(optional)

+Map save/load feature needs boost library and more specifically the`libboost_serialization` library.

+See section 11

 # 3. Building ORB-SLAM2 library and examples